tdooner/CodeForBuffalo.github.io/who-we-are.md

 ##### Help lead Code for Buffalo with us!

 Come join us as we build the civic tech community and a better Buffalo!
 We’re looking for diverse voices to contribute to the team and provide important perspectives so that our work engages the diverse population of Buffalo.
 You do not need to be a Code for Buffalo regular and you **definitely** do not need to be a coder.
 Instead, you should have an interest in improving civic outcomes and at least some interest in technology.
 You should be able to think creatively about civic and strategic issues.
-If you're interested in learning more about joining the team, reach out to [leadership@codeforbuffalo.org](mailto:leadership@codeforbuffalo.org?subject=Meetup%20Suggestion)
+If you'd like to learn more about joining the team, reach out to [leadership@codeforbuffalo.org](mailto:leadership@codeforbuffalo.org?subject=Meetup%20Suggestion)

 <div class="row">